blandflakes/advent-2020/notes.md

 Thinking about building a lazy sequence of mutations, which would also allow me to flatmap out the instructions that wouldn't mutate (acc).

 I'm pretty happy with that outcome.
 A potential TODO would be to come back and write a functional version of evaluate, but this one looks much more readable as a while loop, IMO.

+# Day 9

+## Part 1

+This one isn't immediately obvious to me.
+I'm tempted to suggest that a sliding window is going to be useful here, but what do I actually do within the window?
+I want to be able to ask "are there any two numbers that add to X"?

+Can I lazily generate the sliding windows, and calculate all of the possible sums?
+(That's each number plus each other number).
+Shouldn't it be possible to only update the window by the thing that slide out and the thing that slid in?
+We know that worst case is we're going to do all of them.

+Maybe this doesn't happen functionally.
+I could do the inefficient sliding window thing but I feel like I'm just going to be sad.
+Let's see.

+A wc -l reveals that these aren't unique.

+Ok, it's getting kinda gross to calculate this window mutably.
+Let's just do the wasteful window thing where we regenerate the sums every time, in case part 2 screws with us anyway.
+(Us?)

+## Part 2

+Huh.
+I feel there is some elegant solution here but...
+I'm not sure what it is.

+What's the inelegant solution?
+Try every possible list of contiguous numbers?
+How does that look?

+position 0 until we exceed.
+Then position 1 until we exceed.
+That's gross, and we never actually get smaller.
+Jeez...
+What's the set of all possible lists?
+0-1, 0-2, 0-3...
+0-(n-2)
+1-2, 2-3, 3-4...
+0-(n-2)

+Is this right?
+There is a lot of wasted work there...
+Can we just generate all possible sums, though?

+0 + 1, 0 + 1 + 2, 0 + 1 + 2 + 3
+Also, though: 1 + 2, 2 + 3

+Ok, so we can start with all pairwise sums, and then add their neighbors, if none of them add up?
+Or... what if I just do progressively larger sliding windows?
+We can combine sums over the window very easily.
+Oh.

+Also, today I learned that you can call String.toLong instead of using Long.parseLong.

+Ok, weird day.
+Grossly inefficient on my part, on all fronts.